rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 Here are a few logs that will be helpful to tune your SLAM:

-- `mbot_example_logs/botlab/center_maze.log`: convex environment, where all walls are always visible and the robot remains stationary (use for initial testing of algorithms).
+- `mbot_example_logs/botlab/center_maze_full_rays.log`: convex environment, where all walls are always visible and the robot remains stationary (use for initial testing of algorithms).
-- `mbot_example_logs/botlab/drive_square.log` : a convex environment while driving a square
+- `mbot_example_logs/botlab/drive_square.log`: a convex environment while driving a square
 - `mbot_example_logs/botlab/drive_maze.log`: driving a circuit in an environment with several obstacles
+- `mbot_example_logs/botlab/drive_maze_full_rays.log`: driving a circuit in an environment with several obstacles and more dense rays.

 To play back these recorded LCM sessions, you can use lcm-logplayer-gui.
 Be careful, because the following command opens a new GUI and will only run **on NoMachine**!
 ```bash